New York City Assault Cases

 In circumstances such as a bar fight, where one person is punched or a shoving match breaks out, it is often easy to prove intent because what precipitates the physical fight is an escalating verbal dispute that may include threats.
 However, many times when assault is charged, the only actual injury caused is to the victim’s ego.
 Whether it be a scorned lover, a former business colleague, a jealous friend or a disgruntled neighbor, words can often be taken out of context and injuries can be exaggerated or fabricated.
 Prosecutors are likely to take their complainant’s words at face value and may look the other way at a “victim’s” personal motivation or gain in alleging criminal activity against a defendant.

 To review additional discussions about specific Assault charges, please review the following links:

 - NY Penal Law § 120.10 – First Degree Assault

 - NY Penal Law § 120.05 – Second Degree Assault

 - NY Penal Law § 120.00 – Third Degree Assault

-The best New York, New Jersey and Connecticut criminal defense lawyers understand there are many ways to attack an Assault charge.
-At the Law Offices of Jeffrey Lichtman, the attorneys look at a case from every angle to ensure the best possible defense and result.
+The best New York, New Jersey and Connecticut criminal defense lawyers understand there are many ways to attack these charges.
+At our firm, the attorneys look at a New York City assault case from every angle to ensure the best possible defense and result.
 Call today for a consultation on your case.